 - I added fresh green peas and paneer for flavour and protein

 - Oats and only oats (instead of flour/maida) which makes them gluten free and high fiber.
 If you are making this for navratri, swap this with powdered Sabudana

-- Only 3 tablespoons of oil to make 8 of these
+- Only 3 tablespoons of ghee to make 8 of these

 Convinced?
 Saaaay yesssss!
 Sprinkle with some chaat masala, and serve them with some tamarind chutney or green coriander chutney for an added kick!

 More Indian Snacks:

 - Vegetable Pakoras